marco-orru/dfa/README.md

 Each automaton is implemented as a separate Java class with a `main` method which passes its first argument to the `scan` method, and prints whether the string produces a valid accept state.

+In the state transitions of the automata only the input character that change the state are shown; the characters that keep the state the same are omitted.

 The code in the `scan` method will always scan the entire input string (even if a valid accept state that cannot transition to other invalid states is reached).
 Moreover, if a character in the string does not belong to the DFA alphabet, a `InputMismatchException` is thrown.